 Management & Technology Summer Institute

-The Management & Technology Summer Institute (M&TSI) is a for-credit summer program for rising high school seniors who want to learn how to bring together technological concepts and management principles.
+The Management & Technology Summer Institute (M&TSI) is a for-credit summer program for rising high school juniors and seniors who want to learn how to bring together technological concepts and management principles.
 The Institute features classes taught by leading Wharton faculty and successful entrepreneurs, as well as laboratory experience, field trips to companies and R&D facilities, intensive team projects, and other activities designed to help students learn the principles and practice of technological innovation.
 Sponsored jointly by The Jerome Fisher Program in Management and Technology, the School of Engineering and Applied Science, and the Wharton School of the University of Pennsylvania.

 Wharton Sports Business Academy